 The HCC website should be consulted for all add/drop deadlines.
 Important dates and deadline are available at www.hagerstowncc.edu/registration/dates-and-deadlines.
 Failure to officially drop/withdraw from a course results in a grade of "F" and forfeiture of tuition and fees.
 Drops/withdrawals may be done via WebAdvisor or by submitting the appropriate forms to the Office of Advising and Registration.
-Students who receive any financial aid (PELL, grants, loans, or scholarships) should contact the Financial Aid Office before making any changes to their schedule and registration.
-Students receiving financial aid who drop/withdraw from a course need to notify the Financial Aid Office.
+Students who receive any financial aid (Pell, grants, loans, or scholarships) must contact the Financial Aid Office before dropping a course or making any changes to their schedule and registration.